larsville/git-primer/README.md

 To make a change, a team member edits the files on his local clone repository, and/or creates new files.
 The team member then adds the changed & new files to a list in the local clone repository, using the `git add` command, which automatically figures out which files are changed & new.
 This list is called the _staging area_ or _index_.
 Once all desired changes are made, the team member documents the changes in the local clone repository using the `git commit` command.
 Committing changes to the staging area is one of the most frequently used Git operations.

-__Mental floss__: "origin" means the repo that a clone was cloned from, but "original" often refers to the upstream repo; i.e. the one that is original to the project.
+__Mental floss__: "origin" means the repo that a clone was cloned from, but "original" often refers to the most upstream repo; i.e. the one that is original to the project.

 __Mental floss__: "fork" is not a Git command; it is a GitHub command that supports the common "fork and pull" workflow.
-Colloquially, a "fork" is a clone of a repository.
+Colloquially, "fork" can refer to a copy of a repository on a server, or to a local clone of that copy, or the act of creating those things.

 __Mental floss__: Adding a file doesn't mean adding it to the set of files managed by Git.
 It means adding it to the staging area for the next commit.
 You might "add" the same file many times before committing the accumulated changes.
 Also, committing doesn't mean merging changes into a "master" repository somewhere.
 It means recording them in your local staging area.
 Merging changes committed in one repository to another repository is done via a pull or push, which might encompass many commits.
 Note that commit can be a verb (the act of committing), or a noun (the resulting record of changes).]

 After the commit, the local clone repository has recorded all the changes, and the user can continue to do more work without affecting that commit.
 But that doesn't do the team any good until the changes are submitted back to the original repository.
-To do this, the team member who made the changes can issue a pull request.
+To do this, the team member who made the changes can issue a _pull request_.
 This notifies the owner(s) of the original repository that someone wishes to submit work that is recorded in a commit.
 The owner(s) of the original repository can review the changes, reject them, ask for more information, or accept them.
 (Specific team members might be listed as contributors to the original repository.
-In that case, they can push their changes directly to the original repository, bypassing the pull request process.)
+In that case, they can push their changes directly to the original repository, bypassing the pull request procedure.)

 Once the changes are merged, other team members can update their own local clone repositories from the original repository.
 Team members can do further edits and commits, or they can delete their local repositories, since the network repository will have a record of everything that was done.
 With Git, each repository has a record of all changes to all project files, even if it no longer has access to the machine on which the changes were done.